dormantleopard7/lwwip-stream-monitoring-data-project/README.md

 This means that the new first line of the file should contain data (in the case of our data, this new first line begins with 5/12/2006).
-        * You can find a sample ready data file in [out/artifacts/lwwip_stream_monitoring_data_project_jar/coal_creek_data_3-2019.tsv](https://github.com/dormantleopard7/lwwip-stream-monitoring-data-project/blob/master/out/artifacts/lwwip_stream_monitoring_data_project_jar/coal_creek_data_3-2019.tsv).
+        * You can find a sample ready data file (i.e. without the headers) in [out/artifacts/lwwip_stream_monitoring_data_project_jar/coal_creek_data_3-2019.tsv](https://github.com/dormantleopard7/lwwip-stream-monitoring-data-project/blob/master/out/artifacts/lwwip_stream_monitoring_data_project_jar/coal_creek_data_3-2019.tsv).
         * Note: In text editors without line numbers, like Notepad, it might be hard to figure out when the first line ends.
 For our data, the first line (which we want to delete) begins with *Date* and ends with *Notes*.
-Make sure that you completely delete this first line -- this means that there should not be a blank line in its place; instead the first line must be a line with data.
+Make sure that you completely delete this first line -- this means that there should *not* be a blank line in its place; instead the first line must be a line with data.
 5. **Run the program.**
     * To do this, you need to open a Command Prompt (or Terminal)